benpettis/benpettis.github.io/_posts/2020-04-02-party-and-budget.md

 ---
 ### Sourcing and Preparing Data

 I sourced the historical budget data from the Obama White House [archives](https://obamawhitehouse.archives.gov/sites/default/files/omb/budget/fy2017/assets/hist05z3.xls) and merged it with the party information found in [Wikipedia](https://en.wikipedia.org/wiki/Divided_government_in_the_United_States).
 I then calculated the change in budget allocation percentages each year.
 Afterwards, I divided the data by party majority and performed a t-test on the two datasets in order to find out if the differences in budget allocation by party happened by chance.
-The calculated p-value gave a percentage of probability that it may have happened by chance.
-The lower the p-value, the more likely that there is a difference between the two parties' influence on budget allocation.
+The derived p-value gives a percentage of probability that it may have happened by chance.
+The lower the p-value, the more likely that there is a difference between the two parties' influence on budget allocation not attributed to chance.

 ### Visualizing Budget Allocation by Party Majority